Health Care Fraud

 You may also be facing criminal charges associated with health care fraud, such as:

 Before you speak to the police or to a grand jury, contact Detroit healthcare fraud lawyer John Freeman or call us 248-250-9950 for a free initial phone consultation.
-From offices in Troy, we represent clients in federal and state courts throughout Michigan, from Cheboygan to Detroit, Kalamazoo to Alpena.
+From offices in Bloomfield Hills, we represent clients in federal and state courts throughout Michigan, from Cheboygan to Detroit, Kalamazoo to Alpena.

 Medicare And Medicaid Insurance Fraud Lawyer in Michigan